Substance Use Problems

 Download Your Worksheet

-Continue practicing the techniques you identified.
-Figure out which ones work for you and which ones do not.
-Keep experimenting and adding more tools.
+Continue practicing the 3 techniques to cope with cravings.
+Figure out which ones work well for you and which do not.
+Keep experimenting and adding new tools.

 Booze!
 I will be less anxious after that first drink.
 And I deserve it for all the hard work I did today.
 Now that I have had one, I may just as well keep going.
 These types of thoughts often precede use and continue while using substances.
 To work on changing your substance use, learn to identify these thoughts and challenge them.